Renaissance soprano shawm,

 cromatic instrument with fingerholes and keys.
 Modern oboe is fully equipped with keys.
 All instruments sounds rather loud except

 oboe.
 All instruments have a large range to slide tones.
 Shawms overblow at first times into the octave, at second times

 into the twelfth.
 Mostly they are only overblown once.

-Originally the instrument had no fingerhole for the left thumb.
+Originally the instrument had no fingerhole for left thumb.
 This was bored later.
-That enables to play faster and more easily in the non overblowing range (tones c1d1-d2).
+This thumb hole enables to play faster and more easily in non overblowing range (tones c¹d¹-d²).
 The pirouette was lost.
-On whose hold a hold for the windcap was mounted.
-The windcap and whose hold were manufactured out of a beechwood stick and were stained and waxed.
-The scale of the instrument encloses c1d1-c3 and it's tuned up to the tuning pitch a1 = 440 Hz.
-The complete scale range will be available if the instrument is played via the windcap.
-The windcap increases the "life" of the double-reed extremely :-)
+A holder for the windcap was mounted on holder for the pirouette.
+Windcap and whose holder are made of beechwood and are stained and waxed.
+The instrument has a scale range of c¹d¹-c³ and is tuned up to tuning pitch a¹ = 440 Hz.
+Complete scale range is available if the instrument is played with windcap.
+The windcap increases the "life" of the double-reed extremely. ☺

 Term "shawm" has some other meanings too: